ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config.md

 The following will describe the possible fields that can be entered into the `values` object when defining a new measure, providing some examples of those fields being used to define a column.

-If basic measures are wanted, the `value` field can simply be set to True (as shown in the example below) which will indicate to csvcubed to create a measures column from this definition.
+If basic measures are wanted, the `value` field can simply be set to True (as shown in the example below) which will indicate to csvcubed to create auto-configured measures unique to your data set.

 TODO: Should we include a larger example with more columns and maybe some metadata when starting out?
 Then narrow down focus of examples later.
 ```json